basicallydan/danhough.com/busking/2018-06-09-london-bridge.md

 layout: post
 title: Busking Report – London Bridge (Pitch 2)
 date_created: 09 June 2018
-description: A report from my busking session at Southwark on the 9th of June 2018!
+description: A report from my busking session at London Bridge on the 9th of June 2018!
+And, introducing Contactless payments with iZettle!
 location: London, UK
 twitterCardType: summary_large_image
 thumbnail: "!SITE_URL!/img/busking/2018-06-14-busking-progress-tw.png"
 ogthumbnail: "!SITE_URL!/img/busking/2018-06-14-busking-progress-og.png"
 ---

-{% include _figure.html src="/img/busking/2018-06-09-london-bridge-pitch.jpg" caption="The pitch" %}

 London Bridge (Pitch 2) is probably the pitch I pass most often in my life since I change between the Northern and Jubilee line pretty often.
 Yet, this was my first time performing here.
 At 10am on a Saturday, I won't lie, it's not a great time to perform.
 Could have been worse though. £14.52 in total - so, £7.26 for [Crisis](https://www.crisis.org.uk/).